What kind of things will I learn in Level Design class?

 Level Editors: You will use a variety of level editors throughout the program, some used in the past are UnrealEd (Unreal Tournament 2004), Radiant (SiN/FAKK2/Quake3/Doom3/Quake4), Hammer (HalfLife2), Aurora (NeverWinter Nights).

-Everything will be available on your assigned laptop when you attend The Guildhall at SMU, except for the game engines and editors - you will be told ahead-of-time which engines will be used and you are expected to purchase those games at the appropriate time.
+Everything will be available on your program-provided laptop when you attend SMU Guildhall, except for the game engines and editors - you will be told ahead-of-time which engines will be used and you are expected to purchase those games at the appropriate time.
 However, do not try to learn all the game engines at once.
-The Guildhall at SMU curriculum is designed to build on basic concepts and increase knowledge over time.
+The Guildhall's curriculum is designed to build on basic concepts and increase knowledge over time.